AntonioKOD/local-business-checker/README.md

-# BusinessChecker - Complete SaaS Solution
+# Client Compass - Complete SaaS Solution

 A comprehensive SaaS application that helps businesses and agencies find local businesses, analyze their web presence, and identify opportunities.
 Built with modern authentication, subscription management, and analytics.